 Much like marketing, the standards for websites vary dramatically from industry to industry.
 If your website just needs to provide basic information about your business, you may want to look into services like Squarespace or WordPress.
 These services can cost as little as $8 per month, and you don’t have to know anything about coding to build the site yourself.
 Most of them offer additional services, like email marketing and blogging, for higher monthly or annual premiums.

 If your competitor’s websites stretch way beyond the realm of basic information, you should probably hire someone to build the website for you.
-This will likely cost significantly more than the aforementioned services.
+This will likely cost significantly more than the services mentioned above.
 But as long as you choose the right designer, making your money back will pale in comparison to the rest of your rewards.

 Here’s a great post about all of the factors involved in building a new website step by step: https://firstsiteguide.com/make-website/